 Our Most Inhibiting Psychological Limitations:

 As you have probably begun to realize, our greatest psychological limitations come from a combination of the things we have so far discussed.
-It is certain that when our most basic biological drives for safety, sex, and greed express themselves negativity and continuously at the cognitive level, we remain incapable of reaching our highest potential and unable to find the levels of life-satisfaction we crave at the core of our beings.
-Additionally, when we add a variety of problematic mental habits of mind and have our thought processes contaminated with culturally imposed beliefs about safety, sex, and greed, our imprisonment to our most profound psychological limitations becomes a life long sentence.
+It is certain that when our most basic biological drives for safety, sex, and greed express themselves negatively and continuously at the cognitive level, we remain incapable of reaching our highest potential and unable to find the levels of life satisfaction we crave at the core of our beings.
+Additionally, when we add a variety of problematic mental habits of mind and have our thought processes contaminated with culturally imposed beliefs about safety, sex, and greed, our imprisonment to our most profound psychological limitations becomes a lifelong sentence.

 The purpose of our lives is to be happy.”